-The file I’m using, as I mentioned before, is an MPO file taken with a Fujifilm W3 camera so opening it will display both the left and right images, this will also work with scanned and previously saved stereoviews which have a left and right image in the same file.
+The file I’m using, as I mentioned before, is an MPO file taken with a Fujifilm W3 camera, so opening it will display both the left and right images.
+This will also work with scanned and previously saved stereoviews which have a left and right image in the same file.

 If you wanted to open separate JPG files, such as ones taken sequentially with a camera/ smartphone, you can also open the left and right images individually.
-Click on the File Menu, then Open Left/Right Images…
+Click on the File menu, then Open Left/Right Images…

-As the files I’m using were taken sequentially they’re conveniently found one after the other, however it’s a good idea to keep your files organised and name them accordingly (such as left and right) so you can find them easily.
-Having said that my PC is about as organised as my office so your life won’t depend on it.
+As the files I’m using were taken sequentially they’re conveniently found one after the other; however, it’s a good idea to keep your files organised and name them accordingly (such as left and right) so you can find them easily.
+Having said that, my PC is about as organised as my office so your life won’t depend on it.
 You open the left image first and then, unsurprisingly, you open the right image.

 ALIGNING YOUR IMAGES – AUTOMATICALLY

-I use StereoPhoto Maker to help prepare stereoviews for projection and I must mention that it is very important to ensure that the left eye image is on the left and the right eye image is on the right (the parallel-view format) so it projects correctly.
-This is also important to keep in mind when you want to align the stereoviews because my explanation for the ‘Easy Adjustment’ tool is based on working with a parallel-view image.
-If you prefer to view your images in the cross-eyed/pseudoscopic format (right eye image on the left, left eye image on the right) you can work on the images following this tutorial in the parallel-view format then change to cross-view when the alignment is complete.
+I use StereoPhoto Maker to help prepare stereoviews for projection, and I must mention that it is very important to ensure that the left-eye image is on the left and the right-eye image is on the right (the parallel-view format) so it projects correctly.
+This is also important to keep in mind when you want to align the stereoviews as my explanation for the ‘Easy Adjustment’ tool is based on working with a parallel-view image.
+If you prefer to view your images in the cross-eyed/pseudoscopic format (right-eye image on the left, left-eye image on the right), you can work on the images following this tutorial in the parallel-view format, then change to cross-view when the alignment is complete.

-If you’re unsure if your image is in the parallel view format (the left eye image on the left side and right eye image on the right eye) or pseudoscopic format (right eye image on the left side and left eye image on the right side) you can check this with the Adjust menu.
-Click on the Adjust menu and choose the Easy Adjustment tab.
-This will show an anaglyph of the images and it’s import you are wearing your anaglyph glasses the correct way round – the red lens must be on the left eye and the cyan/blue lens must be on the right eye.
-Sometimes people find it difficult to tell the difference between parallel and pseudo stereoviews so I found an easy thing to look for it to find the closest part of the image to you, the viewer (e.g. in the image below it would be the tree in the bottom left foreground).
-Wearing your glasses correctly, the part closest to you in the image must be in the foreground and in front of the other parts of the image which are in the background- if you have any doubt you can cancel out of the Easy Adjustment anaglyph, click on View, then Swap Left/Right and then go back to the Easy Adjustment menu to check again.
+Sometimes people find it difficult to tell the difference between parallel and pseudo stereoviews.
+I’ve found an easy thing to look for is to find the closest part of the image to you, the viewer, to test with (e.g. in the image below it would be the tree in the bottom left foreground).
+Wearing your glasses correctly, the part closest to you in the image must be in the foreground, and in front of the other parts of the image, which are in the background.
+If you have any doubt you can cancel out of the ‘Easy Adjustment’ anaglyph, click on View, then Swap Left/Right and then go back to the Easy Adjustment menu to check again.

 The first editing I do to the images is to align them, especially with sequential photos because I’ve usually moved slightly up or down between them.
-The alignment can be found in the Adjust menu and then Auto Alignment.
+The alignment can be found in the ‘Adjust’ menu and then ‘Auto Alignment’.

 ALIGNING IMAGES – MANUALLY

-This will display the Easy Adjustment window and it’s time to wear your groovy red and cyan glasses (remember – the red lens on the left eye and the cyan lens on the right eye).
+This will display the Easy Adjustment window, and it’s time to wear your groovy red and cyan glasses.
+Remember: the red lens on the left eye, and the cyan lens on the right eye.

 MAKING IMAGES COMFORTABLE TO VIEW

-A nice way to judge whether an image will be comfortable to view when projected is to use the grid in the Easy Adjustment tool window by clicking on the show grid box and setting the spacing of the squares to 30 (1/30th) (found on the upper left of the window).
+A nice way to judge whether an image will be comfortable to view when projected is to use the grid in the ‘Easy Adjustment’ tool window.
+In this window, you click on the ‘show grid’ box and set the spacing of the squares to 30 (1/30th) (found on the upper left of the window).

 SAVING YOUR STEREO-IMAGES

-Now you can save your stereoview and you have plenty of options to choose from.
-In the file menu you can save a separate left and right image, a single stereoview JPG, an MPO file, a wigglegram or gif, etc.
+Now you can save your stereoview, and you have plenty of options to choose from.
+In the ‘File’ menu you can save a separate left and right image, a single stereoview JPG, an MPO file, a wigglegram or gif, etc.